Ultraviolet index: Technical definition

-To illustrate the spectrum weighting principle, the incident power density in midday summer sunlight is typically 0.6 mW/(nm m^{2}) at 295 nm, 74 mW/(nm m^{2}) at 305 nm, and 478 mW/(nm m^{2}) at 325 nm.
+To illustrate the spectrum weighting principle, the incident power density in midday summer sunlight is typically 0.6 mW/(m^{2}) at 295 nm, 74 mW/(m^{2}) at 305 nm, and 478 mW/(m^{2}) at 325 nm.
 (Note the huge absorption that has already taken place in the atmosphere at short wavelengths.)

 The erythemal weighting factors applied to these figures are 1.0, 0.22, and 0.003 respectively.
 (Also note the huge increase in sunburn damage caused by the shorter wavelengths; e.g., for the same irradiance, 305 nm is 22% as damaging as 295 nm, and 325 nm is 0.3% as damaging as 295 nm.)
 Integration of these values using all the intermediate weightings over the full spectral range of 290 nm to 400 nm produces a figure of 264 mW/m^{2} (the DUV), which is then divided by 25 mW/m^{2} to give a UV index of 10.6.

 History

 After sporadic attempts by various meteorologists to define a "sunburn index" and growing concern about ozone depletion, Environment Canada scientists James B. Kerr, C. Thomas McElroy, and David I. Wardle invented the modern UV index in Toronto, Ontario.
 Environment Canada launched it as part of the weather forecast on May 27, 1992, making Canada the first country in the world to issue official predictions of UV levels for the next day.
 Many other countries followed suit with their own UV indices.
 Initially, the methods of calculating and reporting a UV index varied significantly from country to country.
 A global UV index, first standardized by the World Health Organization and World Meteorological Organization in 1994, gradually replaced the inconsistent regional versions, specifying not only a uniform calculation method (the Canadian definition) but also standard colors and graphics for visual media.

-On December 29, 2003, a world-record ground-level UV index of 43.3 was detected at Bolivia's Licancabur volcano, though other scientists dispute readings higher than 26.
+On December 29, 2003, a world-record ground-level UV index of 43.3 was detected at Licancabur volcano located at the Bolivian-Chilean border, though other scientists dispute readings higher than 26.